-- Details on how the Splunk platform creates and maintains report acceleration summaries.
+- Details on how report acceleration summaries are created and maintained

-- An overview of the Report acceleration summaries page in Settings, which you can use to review and maintain the data summaries that the Splunk platform uses for automatic report acceleration.
+- An overview of the Report acceleration summaries page in Settings, which you can use to review and maintain the data summaries that are used for automatic report acceleration.

 Restrictions on report acceleration

 You cannot accelerate a report if: